Updated: Apr 5

 But, that is just faulty thinking, wouldn’t you agree?
 We hope so!
 If not, read on …

 The amount of money generated by your family, and what will happen to it when you or your parents become incapacitated or die is definitely your business.
 In fact, we believe it may be the most important business you have.
 Whether your parents talk with you about it now, or you figure it all out after they die, your parent’s money has a huge impact on you.
-And of course your money has a huge impact on your kids.
+And of course, your money has a huge impact on your kids.

 If your parents are not talking to you about money, it could be because they are afraid that if you know how much money there is, it will make you lazy, unmotivated, or change the course of your life decisions in a negative manner.
 Maybe you have the same fears of talking about money with your own kids.

 The truth is whether you know exactly what there is or not, you have a general sense of your family’s affluence, and it has already impacted your decisions in a myriad of ways.
-The best way for your family’s money to impact your decisions in a positive manner is to get into open conversation about it all.
+The best way for your family’s money to impact your decisions in a positive manner is to get into an open conversation about it all.

-If you are a child of affluent parents who are not talking to you about money, consider that your job is to learn to communicate with your parents in a way that will have them trust you, and the decisions you will make if you know just how much there is.
+If you are a child of affluent parents who is not talking to you about money, consider that your job is to learn to communicate with your parents in a way that will have them trust you, and the decisions you will make if you know just how much there is.

-If you are a parent yourself, you probably already know or can imagine, that the most important wish you have for your children is that they learn to handle money well, and that you want to influence them in the most positive way possible when it comes to money.
+If you are a parent yourself, you probably already know, or can imagine, that the most important wish you have for your children is that they learn to handle money well and that you want to influence them in the most positive way possible when it comes to money.

 Consider how you would want your children to approach you to have the money conversation, and how you can do exactly that with your parents.